All Collections

 Enabling Carrier Aggregation doubles the bandwidth and, thereby, the bitrate on the Downlink and network capacity by combining CC (Component Carriers) to 40MHz.

-Carrier Aggregation is applicable to Indoor Access Points and Outdoor Access Points with overlapping antennas or omni antennas.
+Carrier Aggregation applies to Indoor Access Points and Outdoor Access Points with overlapping antennas or omni antennas.

 Please note that Carrier Aggregation is only supported on Celona 4G Access Points.